 There are dozens of Doodle types available to you, and some are easier to find than others.
-These 20 Poodle mixes are a combination of famous and bizarre.
+These 48 Poodle mixes are a combination of both famous and bizarre.
 In the comprehensive guide below, we look at the best poodle mixes for just about any family, as well as what you can expect by bringing one into your home.

 They have a lot of energy and should be walked once a day.
 Make sure to go outside and play fetch with them, and give them lots of praise for learning a trick.
 The yellow labradoodle is often mistaken for a goldendoodle.

 The Bidoodle (also the Doodle Frise and Bichoodle) are a mix of Bichon Frise and Poodle.
 They’re little balls of energy that love to be cuddled and held.
 Although they can be jumpers, their tiny size and big personalities are great for children and small apartments.

 They are very vocal and love to bark, whine, and whimper and are prone to separation anxiety.
 Like other small breeds, they have an issue potty training because they have tiny little bladders.
 They’re also likely to anxiety pee.

 Still, they are an unaggressive breed that just wants to love you by licking you to death.
 They make great lap dogs!
 Just try to avoid access to treats when training, as they can quickly become overweight.